Community service is an integral part of the ongoing life of the faith communities at the Interfaith Chapel.

 All of the religious groups engage in regular community service activities such as:

-- providing and serving food at local soup kitchens,
+- Providing and serving food at local soup kitchens

-- volunteering in local schools as tutors or mentors,
+- Volunteering in local schools as tutors or mentors

-- Habitat for Humanity projects,
+- Habitat for Humanity projects

-- alternative spring break trips,
+- Alternative spring break trips

-- and other community service activities.
+- Other community service activities

 The faith communities at the chapel also work with each other on various community service projects each year and take time for reflective interfaith dialogue about the values and commitments within each of their traditions that inspire them to give back to the community.

-Chapel communities have worked with homeless shelters, Foodlink, various Rochester area soup kitchens, schools in the Rochester City School District, and with agencies serving the refugee population in Rochester.
+Chapel communities have worked with homeless shelters, Foodlink, various Rochester area soup kitchens, schools in the Rochester City School District, and agencies serving the refugee population in Rochester.
 The Student Association for Interfaith Cooperation (SAIC) engages in a variety of interfaith community service projects, with a different focus each year.